joshrint/chaos-crew/content/2. NPCs/Fleetfoot/Barnabas Fleetfoot.md

 Swashbucker Rogue
 Age: 21

+Head of the Carcharhinus Faction of the Drowned

 Well kept and enthusiastic friend of Mag.

 **Personality:** She tends to be very friendly, and is drawn to music